wooyounghong/personal-website/README.md

 1. Press the fork button
 2. Shoot me a follow too! (optional! :p)
-3. On terminal,

-   `<b>git clone https://github.com/wooyounghong/personal-website.git </b>`
+3. On terminal, `<b>git clone https://github.com/wooyounghong/personal-website.git </b>`

-4. On terminal, install dependencies
+4. On terminal, install dependencies `npm install`
-   `npm install`
-5. To start the server,

-   `npm run start`
+5. To start the server, `npm run start`
+6. On your browser URL, type in `localhost:8080`